syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/270_sql/000_Using_sql_driver_with_Oracle.md

-    If the tnsnames.ora file is not located in the /etc directory (or in the /var/opt/oracle directory on Solaris), set the following Oracle-related environment variables, so syslog-ng OSE will find the
+    If the tnsnames.ora file is not located in the /etc directory (or in the /var/opt/oracle directory on Solaris), set the following Oracle-related environment variables, so {{ site.product.short_name }} will find the
     file: ORACLE_BASE, ORACLE_HOME, and ORACLE_SID.
 For details, see
     the documentation of the Oracle Instant Client.